jwill2385/jwill2385.github.io/_posts/2025-07-27-teaching-prompt-engineering.md

 ## Introduction

-On July 27th, 2025, I had the privilege of teaching a comprehensive workshop on **Prompt Engineering** - one of the most crucial skills in the age of AI.
-This post reflects on the teaching experience, the curriculum we covered, and the insights gained from helping others master the art of effective AI communication.
+On July 24th, 2025, I had the privilege of teaching a comprehensive workshop on **Prompt Engineering** - one of the most crucial skills in the age of AI.
+This post reflects on the teaching experience, the curriculum covered, and the insights gained from helping others master the art of effective AI communication.

 ## Event Overview